badhaloninja/LogixUtils/README.md

 A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that tweaks some logix things

-All features are toggleable in the config
+All features are toggleable in the config, most are on by default

 ### Current features:
  - Scales relays, drives, casts, and reference nodes relative to user